mdb1/mdb1.github.io/_posts/2023-03-18-configuring-a-new-mac.markdown

 ### SSH Keys
 If you are using SSH keys for your personal/work repositories:
 1. Create a new SSH key: `ssh-keygen -t ed25519 -C “your_mail”`
-    a.
-Use a password to encrypt it.
+    - Use a password to encrypt it.
-    b.
-You need to provide a name for your key.
+    - You need to provide a name for your key.
+(Example: `personal`)
 2. Add the ssh key to your Github account.
-    a.
-Copy the contents of the `.pub` file.
+    - Copy the contents of the `.pub` file.
-    b.
-Add the new SSH key in Github's configuration page.
+    - Add the new SSH key in Github's configuration page.
 3. Configure [SSH Keys](https://superuser.com/questions/232373/how-to-tell-git-which-private-key-to-use/1519694#1519694) in your `~/.ssh/config` file.
     It should look like this:
     ```bash